edger-asiimwe/single_page/README.md

 web applications.
 With Ajax, web applications can send and retrieve data from a server asynchronously without interfering with the display and behaviour of the existing page).
 It is possible to create single page application without necessary using complex frontend frameworks and libraries.

-## HOW TO RUN
+### HOW TO RUN
-- Create a directory on your computer using ### mkdir single-page
+- Create a directory on your computer using `mkdir single-page`
-- Change to that directory using ### cd single-page
+- Change to that directory using `cd single-page`
 - Open your preferred text editor, I use Visual Studio code
-- Create a virtual enviroment ### python3 -m venv venv
+- Create a virtual enviroment `python3 -m venv venv`
+- Activate the enviroment
+- And pip install flask
+- Clone the remote Github repo
+- run the application first setting the application variables
+- `set FLASK_APP=application.py`
+- `set FLASK_ENV=development`
+- `flask run`

+I assume your running it on a windows computer in the terminal

+`Feel free to create an issue in case you have a question`